 I do a lot of reading, not everything makes it into the course content.
 Here are some articles that I find interesting, and a short tidbit as to why:

-PLM, WFH and Learning at Ericsson
+PLM, Work-From-Home and Organizational Learning at Ericsson

 "The revolution devours its own children," once claimed the French revolutionary leader Danton when he was sent to the guillotine by a 1794 tribunal he helped to set up.
 This applies not only to major social upheavals, but can symbolically represent major PLM decisions.
 If you fail to land a big PLM bet, the response tends to "eat" those who were responsible.

 The Ericsson management team team engaged employees in “jams” that were conducted virtually during a 72-hour period and supported by a team of facilitators, who subsequently analyzed the conversational threads.
 One of these jams, launched in late April 2020, played a crucial role in giving Ericsson employees a platform to talk about how hybrid ways of working during the pandemic might affect the company culture.
 More than 17,000 people from 132 countries participated in this virtual conversation.
 Participants made some 28,000 comments, addressing how working during the pandemic had created both challenges (such as lack of social contact) and benefits (such as increased productivity through reduced distraction).
 Senior leaders developed a more nuanced understanding of the issues and priorities they need to take into account as they design hybrid work arrangements.
 Change, they realized, is bound to create feelings of unfairness and inequity, and the best way to address that problem is to ensure that as many employees as possible are involved in the design process.
 They need to have their voices heard, to hear from others, and to know that the changes being made are not just the result of individual managers’ whims and sensibilities.

 Introducing new PLM technology to help 25,000 product developers collaborate failed to the point that all of the early decision-makers left their roles, yet moving 17,000 people from their offices to their homes in the midst of a world-wide crisis worked rather well.
 While the latter article doesn't refer to the technology used to implement work-from-home, we can certainly imagine WFH technology being similar to PLM tech; with email, Zoom, Slack, and other collaboration tools.
 Why the failure in 2019, and yet the success in 2020?